majdawwad/per-la_task/README.md

 ## Getting Started

+# per-la_task
+Application containing Authentication in addition to managing task operations using flutter clean architecture

+# Where the clean structure was used according to Robert Mart's hierarchical tree

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: